 Tip: If you're looking for a new job, inquire about available Vanpool programs.
 For more information on saving money on your daily commute please read my blog post "Save Money on Your Daily Commute".

 This type of financial audit can save you $100 or more every month.
 Use your saving to pay off debt or start a long term saving account.

 Stay Motivated and Proud of Your Frugal Lifestyle

 It's okay to have a little splurge now and again, what matters is what you do on a regular basis.
 Find a way to socialize without spending money.
 Stay motivated by reading books and blogs about living frugality, minimalism and simple living.
 Keep track of your how much money your saving and be proud of your new frugal lifestyle.
 Call yourself a tightwad, cheapskate, thrifty, prudent, or penny-pincher with pride.

-Living a frugal and debt free life provides you with options and having options means you can design your life they way you want to live it.
-Being in debt and a slave to shopping, means you no longer have full control over your life and you need to make decisions to feed the debt beast first before your own happiness.
+Living a frugal and debt free life provides you with options and having options means you can design your life the way you want to live it.
+Being in debt and a slave to shopping means you no longer have full control over your life and you need to make decisions to feed the debt beast first before your own happiness.

 Frugal Living Tips Anyone Can Use

 - minimize eating out and cook at home instead

 - buy used instead of new when appropriate

 - wait 24 hours before making a discretionary purchase